 Georg Heinrich Schreiner, son of Johannes Schreiner & Anna Elisabeth Ruppel, was baptized on 20 April 1747 in Engelrod, southwest of Lauterbach.

-Johann Georg [sic] Schreiner, a single man, arrived from Lübeck at the port of Oranienbaum on a pink under the command of Lieutenant Moisey Davydov.
+Johann Georg [sic] Schreiner, a single man, arrived from Lübeck at the port of Oranienbaum on the pink Cargo under the command of Lieutenant Moses Davydov.
 Other families from Engelrod were also aboard this ship.

 Johann Heinrich [sic] Schreiner settled in the Volga German colony of Kraft on 18 August 1767, and is recorded there on the 1767 Census in Household No. 14 along with his new wife [Anna] Barbara [Schmidt].